Ethics Committee

 - Research proposal summary, maximum four (4) pages

-- Data collection instruments in both English and Chichewa (or other appropriate language)
+- Data collection instruments in both English and Chichewa (or other appropriate local language)

-- Informed consent in both English and Chichewa (or other appropriate language)
+- Informed consent in both English and Chichewa (or other appropriate local language)

 - Letter of approval from foreign EC, where applicable (for all students studying in foreign universities)